 Appears in 1 contract

-THE STUDY.
+The Study.
 The Interconnection Study for Network Resource Interconnection Service shall assure that Interconnection Customer's Large Generating Facility meets the requirements for Network Resource Interconnection Service and as a general matter, that such Large Generating Facility's interconnection is also studied with Transmission Provider's Transmission System at peak load, under a variety of severely stressed conditions, to determine whether, with the Large Generating Facility at full output, the aggregate of generation in the local area can be delivered to the aggregate of load on Transmission Provider's Transmission System, consistent with Transmission Provider's reliability criteria and procedures.
-This approach assumes that some portion of existing Network Resources are isare displaced by the output of Interconnection Customer's Large Generating Facility.
+This approach assumes that some portion of existing Network Resources are displaced by the output of Interconnection Customer's Large Generating Facility.
 Network Resource Interconnection Service in and of itself does not convey any right to deliver electricity to any specific customer or Point of Delivery.
 The Transmission Provider may also study the Transmission System under non-peak load conditions.
-However, upon request by the Interconnection Customer, the Transmission Provider must explain in writing to the Interconnection Customer why the study of non-peak load conditions is required for reliability purposes.
+However, upon request by the Interconnection Customer, the Transmission Provider must explain in writing to the Interconnection Customer why the study of non-peak load conditions is required for reliability purposes.by

 Appears in 1 contract

-THE STUDY.
+The Study.
 The Interconnection Study for Network Resource Interconnection Service shall assure that Interconnection Customer's Large Generating Facility meets the requirements for Network Resource Interconnection Service and as a general matter, that such Large Generating Facility's interconnection is also studied with Transmission Provider's Transmission System at peak load, under a variety of severely stressed conditions, to determine whether, with the Large Generating Facility at full output, the aggregate of generation in the local area can be delivered to the aggregate of load on Transmission Provider's Transmission System, consistent with Transmission Provider's reliability criteria and procedures.
 This approach assumes that some portion of existing Network Resources Resources’ output is are displaced by the output of Interconnection Customer's Large Generating Facility.
 Network Resource Interconnection Service in and of itself does not convey any right to deliver electricity to any specific customer or Point of Delivery.
 The Transmission Provider may also study the Transmission System under non-peak load conditions.
 However, upon request by the Interconnection Customer, the Transmission Provider must explain in writing to the Interconnection Customer why the study of non-peak load conditions is required for reliability purposes.

 Appears in 1 contract

-Samples: Large Generator Interconnection Agreement
+Samples: Standard Large Generator Interconnection Agreement (Lgia)

-THE STUDY.
+The Study.
 The Interconnection Study for Network Resource Interconnection Service shall assure that Interconnection Customer's Large Generating Facility meets the requirements for Network Resource Interconnection Service and as a general matter, that such Large Generating Facility's interconnection is also studied with Transmission Provider's Transmission System at peak load, under a variety of severely stressed conditions, to determine whether, with the Large Generating Facility at full output, the aggregate of generation in the local area can be delivered to the aggregate of load on Transmission Provider's Transmission System, consistent with Transmission Provider's reliability criteria and procedures.
-This approach assumes that some portion of existing Network Resources are displaced by the output of Interconnection Customer's Large Generating Facility.
+This approach assumes that some portion of existing Network Resources are isare displaced by the output of Interconnection Customer's Large Generating Facility.
 Network Resource Interconnection Service in and of itself does not convey any right to deliver electricity to any specific customer or Point of Delivery.
 The Transmission Provider may also study the Transmission System under non-peak load conditions.
 However, upon request by the Interconnection Customer, the Transmission Provider must explain in writing to the Interconnection Customer why the study of non-peak load conditions is required for reliability purposes.

 Appears in 1 contract

-THE STUDY.
-The Interconnection Study for Network Resource Interconnection Service shall assure that Interconnection Customer's ’s Large Generating Facility meets the requirements for Network Resource Interconnection Service and as a general matter, that such Large Generating Facility's ’s interconnection is also studied with Transmission Provider's ’s Transmission System at peak load, under a variety of severely stressed conditions, to determine whether, with the Large Generating Facility at full output, the aggregate of generation in the local area can be delivered to the aggregate of load on Transmission Provider's ’s Transmission System, consistent with Transmission Provider's ’s reliability criteria and procedures.
-This approach assumes that some portion of existing Network Resources are displaced by the output of Interconnection Customer's ’s Large Generating Facility.
+The Study.
+The Interconnection Study for Network Resource Interconnection Service shall assure that Interconnection Customer's Large Generating Facility meets the requirements for Network Resource Interconnection Service and as a general matter, that such Large Generating Facility's interconnection is also studied with Transmission Provider's Transmission System at peak load, under a variety of severely stressed conditions, to determine whether, with the Large Generating Facility at full output, the aggregate of generation in the local area can be delivered to the aggregate of load on Transmission Provider's Transmission System, consistent with Transmission Provider's reliability criteria and procedures.
+This approach assumes that some portion of existing Network Resources are displaced by the output of Interconnection Customer's Large Generating Facility.
 Network Resource Interconnection Service in and of itself does not convey any right to deliver electricity to any specific customer or Point of Delivery.
 The Transmission Provider may also study the Transmission System under non-peak load conditions.
 However, upon request by the Interconnection Customer, the Transmission Provider must explain in writing to the Interconnection Customer why the study of non-peak load conditions is required for reliability purposes.

 Appears in 1 contract

-Samples: Study Agreement
+Samples: Generator Interconnection Agreement

 Appears in 1 contract